Rodmack450/Cypher-master/README.md

 # Cypher-master
  Cypher Generator.
- Designed and implement by Rodolphe Nemr.
+ Designed and implemented by Rodolphe Nemr.